Lanchu2hen9/CCLanchuBlog/posts/fourth-blog-post.md

 So for the duck xylophone, I'm going to be doing something like this:
 ![ChatGPT creating a sample duck xylophone javascript code for me.](DuckXylophone.png) Ignore the fact that ChatGPT used two arrays to store both the .mp3 sound of the notes, and the sound files of the ducks.
-(I'm going to be create .wav files pitched to the notes of "C, D, E, G, A" and storing them in one singular array.)
+(I'm going to be creating .wav files pitched to the notes of "C, D, E, G, A" and storing them in one singular array.)

+For the waves see this [tutorial](https://youtu.be/nqvJDkKsYYI?si=o4m5xbUzHIWzzB91).